 The School of Education Awards Committee will meet to select the award winners, using the following criteria:

-Award winners will be notified by March 2021 and will be invited to attend the School of Education Celebration of Teaching and Learning Reception on Monday, April 26, 2021, at the UWSP Main Campus.
-At this time, we anticipate holding an in-person event.
-Nearer the date, safety concerns may lead us to cancel.
-The winners will receive the actual scholarship in fall 2021.
+Award winners will be notified by March 2023 and will be invited to attend the School of Education Celebration of Teaching and Learning Reception on Monday, April 24, 2023, in the Laird Room.
+The winners will receive the actual scholarship in fall 2023.

 David and Dorothy Ashenbrenner Memorial ScholarshipDavid (1968) and Dorothy (1967) Ashenbrenner were both first-generation graduates of UWSP in education.
 While their teaching careers began in public schools, they went on to become lifelong educators in their beloved community of Galloway, Wis., as catechism teachers, 4-H leaders, foster parents, church leaders and as community icons.
 Their love of learning was also deeply instilled in their three children and five grandchildren.